Academic Information and Policies

 Parking Violations:

-• Parking in handicap spaces is prohibited unless the student possesses a handicap sticker.
-Violators may be towed without notice.
-The fine is $25.
+• Parking in handicapped spaces is prohibited unless the student possesses a handicap sticker.
+Violators may be towed without notice, and the fine is $100.

 • Parking fines are due and payable to either the Office of Student Life or the Business Offices within two weeks.
-Unpaid fines will be increased to $15.
-Students bear all costs of collection.
+Students bear all collection costs.

 • Parking is a privilege.
-Students may lose their privilege if more than ten tickets are issued in one semester.
+Students may lose it if they are issued more than ten tickets in one semester.

 • The University reserves the right to remove any vehicle operated or parked in violation of University regulations.
-The owner of the vehicle will be required to pay the cost of towing, impounding, and storing of such vehicle.
+The vehicle's owner will be required to pay the cost of towing, impounding and storage of such vehicles.

-• A vehicle immobilizer may be used in instances where there is continuous violation of parking regulations.
-A $25 fine will be charged to the student if a vehicle immobilizer is used.
+• A vehicle immobilizer (wheel boot) may be used in instances of continuous parking regulation violations.
+The student will be charged a $40 fine if one is used.

-• In the case of a snow emergency, students will be notified via e-mail with instructions of where to move their vehicles from student parking lots for snow removal.
-Any vehicles found in violation of snow removal policies will be subject to ticketing.
+• In the case of a snow emergency, students will be notified via email with instructions on where to move their vehicles from student parking lots for snow removal.
+Any vehicles violating snow removal policies will be subject to ticketing.

 Student parking is prohibited in the following areas: